ShwetaPokale/full_stack_assessment_skeleton/frontend/README.md

 2. **Component Structure:**

-- **HomesForUserPage:** The main page to select a user and display related homes.
+- **HomesForUser:** The main page to select a user and display related homes.
 - **HomeCard:** A card component displaying home details and an "Edit Users" button.
 - **EditUserModal:** A modal for editing users associated with a selected home.
 - **UserDropdown:**  A dropdown component for selecting a user.